ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    - datasource: **Prometheus**
    - namespace: **`<MYPROJECT>`**
 6. Check the CPU and memory usage.
-7. For logging, you can use the in-built `oc logs` command.
+7. Stop the above script using `control+C`.
+For logging, you can use the in-built `oc logs` command.
+Check [viewing logs for a resource](https://docs.openshift.com/container-platform/4.7/logging/viewing-resource-logs.html) to learn about the usage of `oc logs`.

   You can also provision and use {{site.data.keyword.la_full_notm}} and {{site.data.keyword.mon_full_notm}} services for logging and monitoring your {{site.data.keyword.openshiftshort}} application.
 Follow the instructions mentioned in [this link](https://{DomainName}/docs/openshift?topic=openshift-health) to setup logging and monitoring add-ons to monitor cluster health.
   {:tip}